AlanAboudib/sdcnd_traffic_sign_classifier/writeup.md

-# **Traffic Sign Recognition**

-## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**
+# **Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+- Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
+- Explore, summarize and visualize the data set
-* Design, train and test a model architecture
+- Design, train and test a model architecture
-* Use the model to make predictions on new images
+- Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+- Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+- Summarize the results with a written report

 [//]: # (Image References)